tvheadend/tvheadend/docs/wizard/mapping.md

 **Notes**:
 * Many providers include undesirable services - Teleshopping, Adult Entertainment, etc; using the 'Map all services' will include these.
+* You may need to enable specific EPG grabbers to receive OTA EPG data, See the *EPG Grabber Modules* Help doc for details.